RisimaGala/DisasterAlleviationFoundationn/README.md

 Please make sure your code adheres to existing style conventions, and include tests where applicable.

-License
-This project is licensed under the MIT License — see the LICENSE file for details.

 Contact
 Author / Maintainer: Risima Gala